-Today we take a look at 1031 exchange for shopping centers and will uncover a few key questions that people may have on how to 1031 exchange shopping centers into mineral rights and royalties.
+Today we will uncover a few key questions that people may have on how to 1031 exchange shopping centers.

 With more and more people turning to online retail solutions, shopping malls and strip centers across the country are no longer the highly valuable assets they once were.
 Whereas it is true that many restaurants and businesses still use malls and shopping centers as a physical space, the competing number of tenants has been slowly lowering nationally for the past decade.